 The small city of Powell remains mostly a farming community and is considered a more rural location.
 If peace and living off-the-grid is more to your liking, then Powell might be your type of retirement destination.

 There are nearby state parks that provide a wealth of recreational possibilities throughout the year.
-There is one hospital in town that gets fairly good reviews, but it is not accredited.
+There is one hospital in town that gets fairly good testimonies, but it is not accredited.
 The nearest accredited hospital is about 90 minutes away.

 Taxes and cost of living expenses in Powell run near or below the national average.
 Crime rates are low here too, as the town is sparsely populated.
 Powell does have the two-year Northwest College that boasts a great performing arts program that provides musical concerts and other live performances from time to time.